-Title of course: Sociology with Criminology A Level
+Title of course: Sociology A Level

-Teacher to contact: Miss P Ford / Mr A Fraser
+Teacher to contact: Miss G Johnson

 Sociology is the scientific study of society.
 It is about the social relationships that people share with each other; in their families, in school and in work.

 Social theory is important in sociology.
 Students learn there is more than one way to see the world.
 It provides arguments, backed by research based evidence, which can be used to evaluate examination questions.